svewap/nnhelpers/Documentation/Helpers/Classes/frontendUser.rst

 \\nn\\t3::FrontendUser()->isInUserGroup(``$feGroups = NULL``);
 """""""""""""""""""""""""""""""""""""""""""""""

-Prüft whether the current fe-user is within a specified user group.
+Checks if the current frontend user is within a specific user group.

 .. code-block:: php